robmhoward/ExcelJsDocumentation/resources/chartLineFormat.md

 ## API Specification
 ### clear()

-Clear the line format of a chart eleme
+Clears the line formatting in a chart element.

 #### Syntax
 Use chart major gridlines on value axis as an example.

 ```js
 GridlinesObject.format.line.clear();
 ```